Arpan006/phishguard/README.md

 2. **Open Chrome** and go to `chrome://extensions/`.
 3. **Enable Developer Mode (top-right corner).**
 4. **Click "Load Unpacked" and select the project folder.**
 5. **Click the extension icon** to start protecting yourself online!
+6. Note to use the api key from google cloud console and apply it in background.js

 ---